Advertisement

 There was also a certain prestige with wearing a big-time, name-brand fragrance, and it was an even bigger flex if another person could smell your perfume as soon as you entered the room.
 The fragrances created a few decades back were practically made to be devoured and evaluated by others—the intention was to impress, to have your signature scent be memorable and desirable.

-At present, a recent consumer report shows that 60% of Gen-Zs own over three fragrances.
+At present, one consumer report shows that 60% of Gen-Zs own over three fragrances.
 But the real difference is not how many fragrances exist on a shelf but rather the question of why.

 "There's a level of intentionality that's going beyond a results-driven approach," Carmichael says.
 The goal is now to feel something, not impress, attract, or perform.
 And fragrance marketing is reflecting this shift.